Online Learning: A Modern Introduction Using Convex Optimization: Strong Convexity and Online Subgradient Descent

 \section{Strong Convexity and Online Subgradient Descent}

-Let's now go back to online convex optimization theory.
-The example in the first chapter showed us that it is possible to get logarithmic regret in time.
-However, we saw that we get only $\sqrt{T}$-regret with Online Subgradient Descent (OSD) on the same game.
-What is the reason?
-It turns out that the losses in the first game, $\ell_t(x)=(x-y_t)^2$ on $[0,1]$, are not just Lipschitz.
-They also posses some \emph{curvature} that can be exploited to achieve a better regret.
-In a moment we will see that the only change we will need to OSD is a different learning rate, dictated as usual by the regret analysis.
+The losses in the guessing game in Chapter~\ref{ch:first}, $\ell_t(x)=(x-y_t)^2$ on $[0,1]$, are not just Lipschitz.
+They possess some \emph{curvature} that can be exploited to achieve a better asymptotic regret.
+In a moment, we will see that the only change we will need to \ac{OSD} is a different learning rate, dictated as usual by the regret analysis.

-The key concept we will need is the one of \emph{strong convexity}.
+The key concept we will need is \emph{strong convexity}.